Get in touch with the local committee:

 Nik graduated from the University of Exeter in 2006 with a BSc in Physical Geography.
 His interest in transport was fostered through his studies in sustainability and climate change as part of his degree and through a general interest in the transport sector: in particular rail and aviation.
 Nik joined AECOM in 2006 and spent six and a half years developing his skills - primarily - as a transport modeller in the London region, specialising in strategic highways modelling.

 Nik has been a full member of the CIHT since 2009, joining the South West region committee in 2015.
-In 2016 he was elected as Honorary Secretary and was subsequently re-elected to this role in 2017.
+He was Honorary Secretary for two years (2016 and 2017) and is currently serving the committee in the role of Vice Chair.

 Technical Director - Jacobs

 Emma is a Technical Director at Jacobs, based in the Exeter office.
 Emma leads the Transport Planning team at Jacobs and works closely with Local Authority clients

 Emma is a Technical Director at Jacobs, based in the Exeter office.
 Emma leads the Transport Planning team and works closely with Local Authority clients including Devon County Council and Torbay Council.

 Emma joined Jacobs in 2005, originally based in the Reading office working on a variety of transport projects for both developers and local authorities.
 In 2010, Emma relocated to Devon to support on the Devon and Torbay frameworks.
 Emma has experience in a wide variety of traffic and transport projects with a particular specialism in development management and sustainable travel.

 Emma joined the South West Region’s committee in 2013 and has previously held the role of Communications and Events Officer, before taking on the current role of Treasurer.